epruesse/SINA/doc/source/commandline.rst

    sequence.
 In the output sequence, the field names will each be prefixed with `copy_<acc>_` where `<acc>` is the value of the *acc* field in the reference.

+   Use :option:`--arb-list-fields` for listing the fields available in a given ARB database.

 .. option:: --search-iupac=[pessimistic|*optimistic|exact] (optimistic)